Historical Performance PracticeThe study

 Important Dates

-All the practical entrance exmination will be scheduled from 31 March till 11 April 2025 and will take place live at the conservatory.
+All the practical entrance exmination will be scheduled on Wednesday 2 April and Thursday 3 April 2025 and will take place live at the conservatory.

 Can you still apply?